 When it comes to doing business, New Jersey is globally connected.
 The State is home to 21 Fortune 500 companies, more than 1,100 multi-national companies and 270 foreign companies’ headquarters.

 To say that New Jersey is a multicultural melting pot that welcomes international investment and entrepreneurs is an understatement.
 The State is ranked as one of the most diverse in the country.
-New Jersey is #3 in the U.S. for integration into the global economy and the #5 state for incoming foreign direct investment, according to The Information Technology and Innovation Foundation’s most recent New Economy Index report.
+New Jersey is #5 in the U.S. for integration into the global economy and the 5th state for incoming foreign direct investment, according to The Information Technology and Innovation Foundation’s most recent New Economy Index report.

 Foreign Trade Zones (FTZs) are secure geographical areas located within or near United States ports that are treated by U.S. Customs as if they were located outside national borders.
 This can be very helpful to companies because it gives them the ability to keep costs down by deferring payment of duties until goods leave an FTZ.